HoG Handbook

 Inside each platelet are storage spaces called granules.
 When the platelet changes shape, chemicals inside the granules are pushed out into the bloodstream.
 This is called secretion.
 These chemicals from the granules signal other platelets to come and help.
 The chemicals allow the next step in forming a platelet plug, aggregation, to happen.

-Aggregation
+• Aggregation

-When platelets can stick to the blood vessel (adhesion), change shape, and signal other platelets to come help (activation and secretion), and stick to each other (aggregation), a good platelet plug is made.
+When platelets can stick to the blood vessel (adhesion), change shape and signal other platelets to come help (activation and secretion), and stick to each other (aggregation), a good platelet plug is made.
 Though it is a complex process, it normally only takes seconds.
 A platelet plug is only a temporary fix.
 It can’t last long on its own.
 A fibrin clot is needed.

-Finally, a fibrin clot is formed
+Finally, a Fibrin Clot is Formed

 A fibrin clot is a good, strong patch over a hole in a blood vessel.
 It is normally enough to stop the bleeding completely.
 Proteins in the blood called clotting factors work together to make the fibrin clot.
-Ten clotting factors are named with Roman numerals (I, II, III, IV, V, VII, VIII, IX, X, XI,).
+Ten clotting factors are named with Roman numerals (I, II, III, IV, V, VII, VIII, IX, X, XI).
 Another protein (factor XIII) strengthens the clot even further.

 The clotting factors work together to make threads of a protein called fibrin.
 The fibrin threads weave over the platelet plug to make a strong clot.
 The body then has time to heal the blood vessel.
 When it is no longer needed, the body gets rid of the fibrin clot.

-Bleeding is supposed to stop after three things happen:
+QUICK TAKE: Bleeding is supposed to stop after three things happen:

 1. The injured blood vessel gets smaller to let less blood through.